Happy International Day of Happiness!

 In the 1900s, also design played a role in the construction of the Finnish welfare state.

 Finnish Design Shop has aimed to promote equality and diversity not only in its own organizational culture but also in a wider context, such as by being an official partner of Helsinki Pride and organizing an annual International Women’s Day campaign.
-As in the previous year, our donation this spring will be directed to Ukrainian women through UN Women Finland – the campaign closes on March 21st, so you still have time to participate.
+As in previous years, our donation this spring is directed to the work of UN Women Finland.

 Marimekko Tasaraita duvet cover